 Similar to an FCL, a Full Trailer Load is a load that fills the maximum capacity of a trailer.

 General Agreement on Tariffs and Trade.
 An internationally recognised legal agreement designed to promote trade and eliminate certain barriers.

 General Rate Increase.

-GDPR (General Data Protection Regulation) is a law regarding the data protection of customers to businesses, and was set in place in May 2018.
+GDPR (General Data Protection Regulation) is a law regarding the data protection of customers to businesses and was set in place on May 2018.
 Rules and regulations are set in place regarding how businesses can request, obtain and utilise their customers’ information.
 An example of a GDPR change is that companies have to request customers to manually ‘opt-in’ to be contacted (usually by ticking a box), as opposed to the “opting-out” that has been the case before GDPR was introduced.

 When a number of small loads are consolidated into one load to be transported.

 The transportation, handling and installation of heavy items, usually weighing 1 ton over 1,000 tons and 100 metres over the width/height of a standard container, trailer or transporter.

 High Cube or HQ or HC